 The majority of patients leave the surgery center within an hour of surgery completion.
 Tight supportive underwear or an athletic supporter should be worn for 3 weeks after the surgery.
 This protects the vasectomy reversal site and decreases post-operative pain/swelling.
 The incisions generally heal in about 2 weeks, and the stitches are dissolvable.

--$7000 for a vasovasostomy and no additional charge if a vasoepididymostomy needs to be performed.
+-$6500 for a vasovasostomy and no additional charge if a vasoepididymostomy needs to be performed.
+Total cost including surgeon fee, anesthesia and facility fee is $6500.
+No additional charge is a vasoepididymostomy needs to be performed.

 -Financing is available for a small additional charge.